Logo

 An imbalanced or abnormal gut microbiome is associated with irritable bowel syndrome.

-Is irritable bowel syndrome (IBS) painful?
+Is Irritable Bowel Syndrome (IBS) painful?

 Yes.
 Abdominal/stomach pain and cramping is a symptom of irritable bowel syndrome.
 This pain can either be alleviated or aggravated by having a bowel movement.

-Who is at risk of irritable bowel syndrome (IBS) in Singapore?
+Who is at risk of Irritable Bowel Syndrome (IBS) in Singapore?

 Several factors increase the risk of developing irritable bowel syndrome, including: